gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 *isolation domain* protected by an actor instance or a global actor, or it can be disconnected from any isolation domain.
 Disconnected isolation regions cannot be accessed concurrently, but they can be safely passed across isolation boundaries.
 As the program executes, each isolation region can be merged with other isolation regions as new values begin to be alias or be reachable from each other.
-Each isolation region can only be assigned to a single isolation domain at a time since otherwise we would be allowing for races to occur since the code in the different isolation domains are allowed to execute concurrently.
-We explore in more detail isolation regions in the following section.

-> NOTE: Isolation regions and Isolation domains are not concepts that are
-> explicitly written in source.
-To help explain the concepts throughout this
-> proposal, the specific isolation regions and isolation domains that values
-> belong to will be notated in comments using bracketed lists.
-Examples:
+Isolation regions and isolation domains are not concepts that are explicitly denoted in source code.
+To help explain the concepts throughout this proposal, isolation regions and their isolation domains will be written in comments in the following notation:

->
-> * `[a]`: A single region that is disconnected.
+> * `[a]`: A single disconnected region with a single value.
 >
 > * `[{a, actorInstance}]`: A single region that is isolated to actorInstance.
 >